LBruni98/Jet-Set-Willy-3-A-New-Beginning/README.md

 ### 1.9	Development Aims
 #### 1.9.1 Movement
+1. As a user, I would want to move left and right
+2. As a user, I want to move at a fast rate
+3. As a user, I want to jump to get to ledges
+4. As a user, I want to duck to avoid attacks
+5. As a user, I want to control the character using a control setup

 | User Story | Task Description                             | Points |Due Date|
 | ---------- |--------------------------------------------- | ------ |--------|
 | 1          | Have the character move left and right       |   1    |24/02|